George King (religious leader): Biography

-George King was born on 23 January 1919, in Wellington, Shropshire, England and brought up in a protestant family with strong occult interests.
-His father (also called George King) was a school teacher and mother Mary a nurse and later small business owner.
+George King was born on 23 January 1919, in Wellington, Shropshire, England and brought up in a Protestant family with strong occult interests.
+His father (also called George King) was a school teacher and his mother, Mary, was a nurse and small business owner.
 The family relocated on several occasions as his father sought better appointments, settling for a period in North Yorkshire.
 King was educated at Guisborough Grammar School.
-In 1937 King at the age of 18 left the family home and moved to London.
-Led by his belief in pacifism he became a conscientious objector during the Second World War, serving in the Auxiliary Fire Service.
-Later he worked as a chauffeur and security officer.
+In 1937, King, at the age of 18, left the family home and moved to London.
+Led by his belief in pacifism, he became a conscientious objector during the Second World War, serving in the Auxiliary Fire Service.
+Later, he worked as a chauffeur and security officer.

-As a youth and young man King studied theosophy, spiritualism, anthroposophy, rosicrucianism and yoga.
-In 1954, he claimed that a voice told him "Prepare yourself!
+As a youth and young man King studied theosophy, spiritualism, anthroposophy, Rosicrucianism, and yoga.
+In 1954, he claimed that a voice told him: "Prepare yourself!
 You are to become the voice of Interplanetary Parliament".
-Afterwards in 1955, he founded the Aetherius Society and published the book Contact Your Higher Self Through Yoga.
-In 1959 he was interviewed on BBC television about his beliefs and experiences.
+Afterwards, in 1955, he founded the Aetherius Society and published the book Contact Your Higher Self Through Yoga.
+In 1959, he was interviewed on BBC television about his beliefs and experiences.

 George King died in Santa Barbara, California, on 12 July 1997, at the age of 78, according to the Aetherius Society.
 However, his death was not reported in major newspapers.